ban-m/jtk/README.md

 ## TODO

+### Unit selection

+We should consider the repeatitive regions in mind.
+For this prepose, we can take one of both of two following approach:

+1. Treat units having large occurrence correctly
+2. Define units so that it should have the moderate occurence

+I do not have any idea or pros-and-cons on these two approach.
+Discussions welcome!

+### Unit encoding

+Last -> Something else, hopefully integrated in Rust.
+The priority of this TODO is extremely low, as LAST would serve good aligner as far.

+### GraphViz

+To check whether my encoding scheme is good or well unfolded, I currently aim to make some script to convert JSON -> Grpah(SVG).
+Maybe it can be done by D3.js but I do not have sufficient spare time to do this.
+Help needed.

 ### Documentation

 Currently, I've written documents on only a few types.
 We should write more and more ducumentation, before we forget the meaning of fragments of codes.

+### Clustering (Local)

+### Clustering (Global)

 ### Sanity check